redmod-team/profit/README.md

 <img src="logo.png" width="208.5px">

-## Probabilistic Reduced Order Fitting with Interactive Tools
+## Probabilistic Response Model Fitting with Interactive Tools

 This is a collection of tools for studying parametric dependencies of black-box simulation codes or experiments and construction of reduced